Role: Product Designer

 The final design of the ELWP 'Meet the Team' page.

-Scope and constraints
+Scope and challenges

 Balancing vision with volunteer realities